aulasneo/tutor-contrib-pok/README.rst

     tutor plugins enable pok

-After enabling the plugin, you must activate POK certificates by enabling the ``module_pok.enable`` waffle flag.
+After enabling the plugin, enable POK globally by creating and enabling the ``module_pok.enable`` waffle flag in the LMS:

+- In the LMS Django Admin: Waffle -> Flags
+- Create a flag named ``module_pok.enable`` and set it to "Active" (global ON)

 By default, POK certificates are disabled until this flag is turned on.
 You can also set course or organization-specific overrides in the waffle flags configuration for more granular control.

 Configuration
 *************